Aurele-Barriere/CoreJIT/Readme.md

 The interesting steps are to be found in the [docker-install.sh](https://github.com/Aurele-Barriere/CoreJIT/blob/master/container-install.sh) script.

-Alternatively CoreJIT can be build on any system with opam as follows:
+Alternatively CoreJIT can be built on any system with opam as follows:

 ```
 cd src/coqjit